Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 Make sure the new Measurement is highlighted and click the desired channel you want to pair with Click Assign
 Your new Measurement should be paired with the desired channel

-2. How to change a sensor:
+2. How to change a sensor: - ADD PHOTO HERE
 Locate the correct calibration information to the specific sensor Click Sensors on the tool bar
 Then click New